-Crying continues to be a baby's main way of communicating for many months.
-Aside from letting parents know that they need something, they might cry when overwhelmed by all of the sights and sounds of the world.
+Crying continues to be a baby's main way to communicate, and lets parents know that they need something.
+They also may still have fussy periods, or cry when overwhelmed by all the sights and sounds of the world.

-Your baby will respond to the sound of your voice by becoming quiet, smiling, or getting excited and moving his or her arms and legs.
-Babies this age begin smiling regularly at mom and dad, but may need some time to warm up to less familiar people, like grandparents.
+Your baby will respond to the sound of your voice by turning their head and becoming quiet, smiling, or getting excited and moving their arms and legs.
+When you smile, your baby might smile back.

 What Should I Do?

-Your baby loves to hear your voice, so talk, babble, sing, and coo away during these first few months.
+- Interact with your baby often.
+Your baby loves the sound of your voice.
+So talk, read, sing, and coo away during these first few months.
 Respond enthusiastically to your baby's sounds and smiles.
-Tell your baby what he or she is looking at or doing and what you are doing.
+Tell your baby what they are looking at or doing and what you're doing.
 Name familiar objects as you touch them or bring them to your baby.

-You are also sending the message that your baby is important enough to listen to.
-Don't interrupt or look away when your baby's "talking" — show you're interested and that your little one can trust you.
+- Have "conversations" with your baby.
+If you hear your baby make a sound, repeat it and wait for an answer.
+You're teaching your baby valuable lessons about tone, pacing, and taking turns when talking to someone else.
+This also sends the message that your baby is important enough to listen to.
+Don't interrupt or look away when your baby is "talking" — show you're interested and that your little one can trust you.

-Sometimes babies aren't in the mood to talk or vocalize — even babies need their space and a break from all the stimulation in the world.
-Babies might turn away, closes their eyes, or becomes fussy or irritable.
-If this happens, let your little one be or just try cuddling.
+- Notice when your baby needs quiet time.
+Sometimes babies aren't in the mood to talk or vocalize.
+They may need to take a break from all the stimulation.
+Babies might turn away, close their eyes, or become fussy or irritable.
+If this happens, let your little one rest or just try cuddling.